 - Remove any excess water that disperses into the tray.
-Ficus Audrey plants should never sit in water, as this may lead to root rot.
+Ficus Audrey plants should never sit in water, which may lead to root rot.

 You’re looking to provide the soil base with good saturation so all roots have access to the water.
 A good rule to follow is to stop pouring when water disperses freely from the drainage holes in the container.
 If feasible, it’s worth removing any excess water that collects so the plant isn’t standing in water (a little is fine, though).

 Signs You Might be Overwatering